 An excellent source of protein, supplying essential nutrients that support an active and healthy lifestyle!

 We are proud to produce exceptional beef, the same beef that our ranch families enjoy daily.
 Our staff works long days, sometimes in extreme conditions, and they need to fuel their bodies by consuming high-quality protein.
-Beef is an excellent source for what the body needs to support strength and maintain a healthy weight, while also containing these essential nutrients:
+Beef is an excellent source of what the body needs to support strength and maintain a healthy weight, while also containing these essential nutrients:

 - Iron – 14%